BrixTM/PowerShell-Scripts/Functions/readme.md

 </p>

 # Functions
 This folder contains a bunch of functions I've made, some may be apart of other scripts in the parent Directory.
+I should update this when I add new functions with a description of them.

 ##### Get-ManagedDeviceDetails
 - Used to gather information about devices from Intune and Azure using mgraph, this required the mgraph and mgraph beta PS modules to be present.